Dorilama/nano-css/README.md

 // expected output: " _gq0ykq"
 ```

-At this point styles are cached after stripping comments, double or more spaces and line feed.
+Styles are cached after stripping comments, double or more spaces and line feed.
 Single spaces are kept.
 I.e.

 ```javascript